selkies-project/docker-nvidia-egl-desktop/README.md

 ```bash
 kubectl create secret generic my-pass --from-literal=my-pass=YOUR_PASSWORD
 ```
-> NOTES: Replace `YOUR_PASSWORD` with your desired password, and change the name `my-pass` to your preferred name of the Kubernetes secret with the `egl.yml` file changed accordingly as well.
+> NOTE: Replace `YOUR_PASSWORD` with your desired password, and change the name `my-pass` to your preferred name of the Kubernetes secret with the `egl.yml` file changed accordingly as well.
 It is possible to skip the first step and directly provide the password with `value:` in `egl.yml`, but this exposes the password in plain text.

 2. Create the pod after editing the `egl.yml` file to your needs, explanations are available in the file:

 ```bash
 kubectl create -f egl.yml
 ```
-> NOTES: The container tags available are `latest` and `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
+> NOTE: The container tags available are `latest` and `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
 [Persistent container tags](https://github.com/selkies-project/docker-nvidia-egl-desktop/pkgs/container/nvidia-egl-desktop) are available in the form `22.04-20210101010101`. `SELKIES_BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.

-Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer interface if you are using software fallback without allocated GPUs or your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
+Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the Selkies-GStreamer interface if you are using software fallback without allocated GPUs or your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 3. Connect to the web server spawned at port 8080.
 You may configure the ingress endpoint or reverse proxy that your Kubernetes cluster provides to this port for external connectivity.
-> NOTES: Additional configurations and environment variables for the Selkies-GStreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [selkies-gstreamer main script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py).
+> NOTE: Additional configurations and environment variables for the Selkies-GStreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [Selkies-GStreamer main script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py).

 4. (Not Applicable for KasmVNC) **Read carefully if the Selkies-GStreamer WebRTC HTML5 interface does not connect.** Choose whether to use host networking or a TURN server.
 The Selkies-GStreamer WebRTC HTML5 interface will likely just start working if you uncomment `hostNetwork: true` in `egl.yml`.
 However, this may be restricted or be undesired because of security reasons.
 If so, check if the container starts working after commenting out `hostNetwork: true`.
 If it does not work, you need a TURN server.
 Read the [Using a TURN Server](#using-a-turn-server) section and fill in the environment variables `SELKIES_TURN_HOST` and `SELKIES_TURN_PORT`, then pick one of `SELKIES_TURN_SHARED_SECRET` or both `SELKIES_TURN_USERNAME` and `SELKIES_TURN_PASSWORD` environment variables based on your authentication method.